 I often hear that there is not a place for read alouds and picture books in upper elementary.
 I couldn’t disagree more.
 When I taught fifth grade, those kids loved sitting together, gathered around an easel for a good story.
-I love using picture books as my mentor texts to demonstrate for students how I think and to model good concepts and strategies.
+I love using picture books as a mentor text to demonstrate to students how I think and to model good concepts and strategies.
 Read alouds and using mentor texts are such a great way to introduce students to all the wonderful books that are out there.
 I have such a huge passion for children’s books.
-Some of those picture books can really get you thinking deeper and explore all the possibilities.
+Some of those picture books can really get you thinking deeper and explore all the possibilities, like Memoirs of a Hamster.
 It just might be the one thing that your students would enjoy the most.

 Anyway, this week, my mentor text is a book that I was “accidentally” introduced to this weekend at the Michigan Reading Association’s Annual Conference.
-I was listening to a keynote speaker and at some point on the screen he flashed this book.
+I was listening to a keynote speaker and at some point, on the screen, he flashed this book.
 I don’t really remember him talking specifically about the book, nor had I ever heard of it before this.
 What I do know was the title alone intrigued me.
 Memoirs of a Hamster by Devin Scillian.

 So let me intrigue you with a summary of this story… Seymour is a hamster who enjoys his life—he’s got everything he could ever need.
-But one night, Pearl the cat comes along and convinces Seymour that he needs to see the sun room and the staircase made of sunflower seeds.
+But one night, Pearl the cat comes along and convinces Seymour that he needs to see the sunroom and the staircase made of sunflower seeds.
 As hard as Seymour tries to resist the idea of a delicious staircase, he just can’t seem to get it out of his mind.
 Seymour decides he is going to plan an escape and check it out!